Planning and Development

 The first role is to 'Plan for the future'

 The goal here is to ensure that the Town develops in an orderly fashion.
-Through the policies of the Municipal Planning Strategy Bylaw P1 (1.8 MB)and regulations of the Land Use Bylaw (1.37 MB)and Subdivision Bylaw (529 kB) appropriate lands are set aside, or 'zoned', for certain land uses.
+Through the policies of the Municipal Planning Strategy (1.85 MB)and regulations of the and Subdivision Bylaw (529.53 kB) appropriate lands are set aside, or 'zoned', for certain land uses.
+Please Click here to view Land Use Zoning Map (2.85 MB).
 Within each zone there are also a number of regulations such as parking requirements, minimum property sizes and permitted locations for buildings on each property.
 Such regulations ensure that buildings and uses on one property do not negatively impact an adjacent property.

 In planning for the future we also strive to make efficient use of the Town's built infrastructure (streets, water and sewer lines) in order to avoid wasting the towns limited resources.
 Our Municipal Planning Strategy also contains policies on environmental protection, acquisition of recreation lands, retention of heritage buildings and revitalization of our downtown business district, among others.